 Alternative Catering

-Food trucks, pop-ups, event catering, ghost kitchens… the possibilities are almost limitless when it comes to alternative ways to get your food out there without relying on an expensive venue.
+Food trucks, pop-ups, event catering, ghost kitchens… the possibilities are almost limitless when it comes to alternative ways to get your food out there without committing to expensive overheads.

 Most of the options present fantastic opportunities with reduced costs associated but there are still risks…

-Read on for tips on running your business
+Read on for tips on maximising your returns

 Margins: What You Need to Know in Mobile & Alternative Catering

-Running a food truck, pop-up, or dark kitchen?
+Running or thinking of running a food truck, pop-up, or dark kitchen?
 Margins matter even more when your income is event-based or unpredictable.
-Here’s how to keep things profitable without overcomplicating it.
+Here’s how to keep things profitable without needing a degree in physics.

 • Gross Profit = Sales – Direct Costs (food, drink, packaging)